ReinaMacCredy/trading_bot/memory-bank/activeContext.md

 - Optimizing chart generation for faster response
 - **Caching price data to avoid redundant API calls**
 - **Duplicate signal prevention to avoid data redundancy**
+- **Fixed bot architecture to prevent duplicate signals from being sent**
+- **Added safeguards to ensure each command only sends one signal**
+- **Implemented threading locks to prevent race conditions in signal generation**
+- **Enhanced duplicate detection with timestamp checking for signals generated within 60 seconds**